George Melendez Wright

-George Meléndez Wright (June 20, 1904 – February 25, 1936) was an American-Salvadoran biologist who conceived of, then conducted, the first scientific survey of fauna for the National Park Service between 1929 and 1933.
+George Meléndez Wright (June 20, 1904 – February 25, 1936) was an American biologist who conceived of, then conducted, the first scientific survey of fauna for the National Park Service between 1929 and 1933.
 Wright was a pioneer in many ways, but especially for his holistic approach to wildlife management issues in the National Parks.
 Wright and his colleagues spent years in the field researching wildlife issues, and advocating for an ecosystem-wide approach to managing species within, and bordering, the parks.
 The George Wright Society, founded in 1980, honors Wright's vision.

 Early life

 Wright was born in San Francisco, California.
 Wright's Salvadoran mother Mercedes Meléndez Wright was born in San Salvador, and was from one of El Salvador's most powerful, and largest, families.
 Wright's father was John Tennant Wright, a descendant of a long line of San Francisco-based steamship captains who followed his family’s footsteps by establishing a thriving import/export business along the Pacific Coast.
 Both of Wright's parents died when he was still young, leaving him in the care of a great aunt, Cordelia Ward Wright, who encouraged his fascination with the natural world and his interest in science.
 Throughout his childhood, Wright cultivated a practice of observing and recording the habits of wildlife, particularly birds.

 At the age of 16, Wright started his studies in forestry and vertebrate zoology at the University of California, Berkeley under Professor Walter Mulford in Forestry and the renowned field zoologist, Professor Joseph Grinnell, head of the University's Museum of Vertebrate Zoology.
-During his studies, Wright also worked in close contact with Grinnell's assistant, Joseph Scattergood Dixon, the museum's Economic Mammologist.
+During his studies, Wright also worked in close contact with Grinnell's assistant, Joseph Scattergood Dixon, the museum's Economic Mammalogist.
 All three would be Wright’s mentors academically and professionally.

 During his time at the university, Wright spent his summer vacations exploring California, the West, and beyond.
 In 1921, at the age of 17, he ventured north to Alaska.
 An early Sierra Club member, Wright participated on the Club’s 1922 High Country trip out of Sequoia National Park and the Kings River Canyon.
 Subsequent summers found him visiting western National Parks in his worn out Model T Ford.
 In 1926, while still a student at Berkeley, Wright accompanied Dixon on a collecting trip up to Alaska, sponsored by a wealthy East Coast naturalist, in search of the eggs of the elusive surfbird.
 The trip was a success, with Wright becoming the first person to successfully locate a surfbird's nest.